emorycpa/emory.dev/README.md

-# Emory University - Dev Starter Kit
+# Emory University - Standalone Website - Dev Starter Kit

 These instructions will get you a copy of the starer kit up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.